 In real life - NOT EVERYONE WINS.
-Some come 1st in their class, some get 60%, some get through IIT and some slog through years to get into XYZ college.
-Some land up with 7 figure salary and some start with 4 figure.
-Different kids, different aspirations, different level of focus and hard work and different life circumstances.
-There is only one similarity- they have to all live their real life and in real life, one wins other losses.
+Some come 1st in their class, some get 60%, some get through IIT, and some slog through years to get into XYZ college.
+Some land up with a seven-figure salary, and some start with four-figure—different kids, different aspirations, different levels of focus and hard work, and different life circumstances.
+There is only one similarity- they have to all live their real lives, and in real life, one wins other losses.

 So, what about their hurt?

 The answer is a question in itself.
-What's wrong in getting hurt?
+What's wrong with getting hurt?
 It's only when you raise children labeling hurt as a 'HURT' that it HURTS.

 But a 'HURT' hurts?

-Unless the world is ready to become a socially just, economically equal, politically fair and truthful and environmentally clean one, I shall continue telling my son- ''You have lost, it's not a great feeling, I understand but it's okay.
-Your stamina was great though while running.
+Unless the world is ready to become a socially just, economically equal, politically fair and truthful, and environmentally clean one, I shall continue telling my son- ''You have lost, it's not a great feeling, I understand, but it's okay.
+Your stamina was great while running.
 I witnessed that.
 Let's try again."

-To coach him how to face and deal with failure, to demonstrate persistence and to train him to bounce back is on my agenda.
+To coach him to face and deal with failures, exercise persistence, and bounce back is on my agenda.
 Oh boy, I must say this is one skill which will be used extensively in life.
-As of now for that one game of Snake and Ladder when this 4-year-old boy of mine wails the moment a snake bites him and he throws the game in exasperation, I let him win just to restore some peace at home.
+As of now, for that one game of Snake and Ladder when this 4-year-old boy of mine wails the moment a snake bites him, and he throws the game in exasperation, I let him win just to restore some peace at home.
 It's okay.
 I don't have to start an expedition to make him a robust, iron man who remains undeterred in the face of a storm. :)

 But I do not let it be my preferred parenting style.

-Difficult it is for him to understand the merit in adversity, I choose age appropriate words for him to explain.
-The world inside home( a lot of hurt and pain happens within the walls of home, isn't it?) and outside is unfair at times, it is not our desirable haven much as we want it to be, it's cruel and bitter , it agonizes and pains but there is still hope, beauty and life throbbing.
-We learn to deal with life anyway.
+It is difficult for him to understand the merit in adversity; I choose age-appropriate words to explain.
+The world is not our desirable haven as much as we would want it to be; we must learn to deal with it anyway.